adaryorg/adaryorg/content/index.md

 ## What is the purpose of this blog?
 I'm a big tech enthusiast.
 I've been working with various kinds of technology for the better part of the last 40 years.
 I love software, I love hardware, and I love to play with both.
 On the other hand I am a working professional, and I like to work in an environment that is pleasing to the eye, and that answers to all my day to day needs.
 I will probably write about software, and a bit less about hardware (except keyboards, I love keyboards) and about making my life as simple as possible using all that software and hardware (and keyboards!)

+## Who is the audience of this blog?
+This blog is catered toward is pretty much anyone who is a working IT professional and has anything to do with linux, UNIX, MacOS X, DevOps, Cloud Operations, integration, and anything similar.
+Even if you are not a working IT professional, and you are just an enthusiast or hobbyist, you might find something useful here (I hope!).